Allen Klein: The Rolling Stones

 The split between Klein and the Stones led to years of litigation.
 In 1971 the Stones sued Klein over U.S. publishing rights.
-The suit was settled the following year, with the Stones receiving $1.2 million as a settlement of all American royalties earned up to that point (and was essentially the $1.25 million advance that Decca had paid the Stones in 1965 that Klein had been withholding since August 1965).
-However, the Stones were unable to break their contract with Klein, who held an additional $2 million of the Stones' money to be paid over a 15-year period, ostensibly for tax purposes.
-Klein's company, ABKCO, continued to control the rights to publish the Stones' music and it was Klein who made a fortune off the band's all-time best-selling album, Hot Rocks 1964–1971.
-In 1972 Klein alleged that some of the songs on their album Exile on Main Street had been composed while the Stones were still under contract with ABKCO.
+The suit was settled the following year, with the Stones receiving $1.2 million as a settlement of all U.S. royalties earned up to that point (essentially the $1.25 million advance that Decca had paid the Stones in 1965 that Klein had been withholding since August 1965).
+But the Stones were unable to break their contract with Klein, who held an additional $2 million of their money to be paid over a 15-year period, ostensibly for tax purposes.
+Klein's company, ABKCO, continued to control the rights to publish the Stones' music and Klein made a fortune off the band's all-time best-selling album, Hot Rocks 1964–1971.

+In 1972, Klein alleged that some of the songs on Exile on Main Street had been composed while the Stones were still under contract with ABKCO.
 As a result, ABKCO acquired ownership of the disputed songs and was able to publish another Rolling Stones album, More Hot Rocks (Big Hits and Fazed Cookies).
 In 1974 negotiations over royalties led to a payment of $375,000 to the Stones and ABKCO's release of an additional Rolling Stones album, Metamorphosis.
-In 1975 more lawsuits and negotiations resulted in a $1 million payment to the Stones for non-payment by Klein of songwriting royalties, and the release of four Rolling Stones albums including Rock and Roll Circus and Rolled Gold: The Very Best of the Rolling Stones.
+In 1975 more lawsuits and negotiations resulted in a $1 million payment to the Stones for non-payment by Klein of songwriting royalties, and the release of four Rolling Stones albums, including Rock and Roll Circus and Rolled Gold: The Very Best of the Rolling Stones.
 In 1984 Jagger and Richards sued to break their publishing agreement with ABKCO because of non-payment of royalties.
 The judge encouraged the two sides to reach a settlement.

 Starting in 1986, when the introduction of compact discs brought great profits to the music industry, relations began to improve between Klein and the Stones.
 In 2002, the Stones' album Forty Licks and the Licks Tour, celebrating the band's 40th anniversary, incorporated songs owned by ABKCO.
 The Stones agreed to a five-year payment plan suggested by Klein's son, Jody.
 In 2003, Klein negotiated with Steve Jobs to make ABKCO's Rolling Stones songs available on iTunes.